 methoxycycloheptane(6b), were obtained in significant yields only on the photolysis with acidic methanol.
-Since the direct irradiation of methanol is known to produce some radicals, 19 the increase of the conversion rate and the decrease in the yields of the rearrangement products $\underline{4}$ and $\underline{5}$ may be attributable to the subsequent radical-induced reactions which consume the substrate alkenes.
-Of course, the substrate cycloalkenes and the rearrangement products did not react with acidic methanol after standing for at least one day under similar conditions without uv irradiation.
+Since the direct irradiation of methanol is known to produce some radicals,19 the increase of the conversion rate and the decrease in the yields of the rearrangement products 4 and 5 may be attributable to the subsequent radical-induced reactions which consume the substrate alkenes.
+Of course, the substrate cycloalkenes and the rearrangement products did not react with acidic methanol after standing for at least one day under similar conditions, without uv irradiation.

-Direct photolysis of cycloheptene at lower temperature.
-The direct irradiation of pentane solution containing 0.01 M cycloheptene was carried The subsequent treatments after out for 3 hr in a dry ice-acetone bath. the irradiation and the results are shown in Table 7.
-It was revealed that the precursor of methoxycycloheptane 6b has an enough lifetime at -78°C to b) Formation not detected.
+Direct photolysis of cycloheptene at lower temperature. ----- The direct irradiation of pentane solution containing 0.01 M cycloheptene was carried The subsequent treatments after out for 3 hr in a dry ice-acetone bath. the irradiation and the results are shown in Table 7.
+It was revealed that the precursor of methoxycycloheptane 6b has an enough lifetime at -78°C to a) Yield based on consumed cycloheptene. b) Formation not detected.